PIPsUS: Self-Supervised Point Tracking in Ultrasound: Results

 In the simulation, PIPs++ has the highest accuracy and patch similarity, but PIPsUS is comparable to PIPs++ both on the OUS and EchoNet.
 PIPsUS and PIPsUScorr all demonstrate a large improvement in accuracy and similarity compared with fast-NCC and RAFT.
+However, PIPs++ needs to infer the whole video sequences, while PIPsUS can infer the point location in a frame-by-frame manner, making PIPsUS preferable in online applications such as intra-operative landmark tracking.
 In the real US, PIPsUS achieves the highest accuracy on OUS.
 PIPsUScorr performs the best on EchoNet, but PIPsUS is comparable.
-Again, PIPsUS and PIPsUScorr achieve higher accuracy in both datasets compared with Fast-NCC and RAFT.
+Again, PIPsUS and PIPsUScorr achieve higher accuracy and patch similarity in both datasets compared with Fast-NCC and RAFT.
 All methods perform better on EchoNet than OUS, and we expect this is because echocardiography contains smaller in-plane motions from standard views while freehand OUS contains larger motions and points can be out-of-plane.
 Thus, tracking points in EchoNet is easier.
 Fig.~\ref{fig:test_timeseries_results} shows the trend of L2 error; fast NCC and RAFT are both sensitive to drift.
-PIPs-like models view the features at different times, so their performance degrades more slowly.
+PIPs-like models view the features at different times, so their performance degrades slowly.
 The results show the advantages of investigating multiple frames instead of just consecutive frames.
 The comparison between PIPsUS and PIPsUScorr shows that the motion history can improve motion estimation in OUS but not in EchoNet.
 We hypothesize that motion history can help generate a reasonable prediction when points have larger motion and are temporally out-of-plane, so its advantage is not shown in echocardiography where features remain in-plane.
 This is also shown in Fig.~\ref{fig:example} which displays images of the tracked points and trajectories in OUS and EchoNet.
 More visualization is provided in the supplemental materials.
-We also evaluate the survival rate, which is the percentage of points that have an L2 error smaller than 50, as defined in PIPs++~\cite{zheng2023pointodyssey}.
+We also evaluate the survival rate, which is the percentage of points that have an L2 error smaller than 50, as defined in~\cite{zheng2023pointodyssey}.
 In real EchoNet, the survival rate of the points at the end of sequences is 97.27\% for fast NCC, and 100.00\% for other methods.
 For OUS, the survival rate is 67.95\% for fast NCC, 88.89\% for RAFT, 90.27\% for PIPsUScorr and 95.19\% for PIPsUS, showing that PIPsUS is better at keeping track of points in OUS, which has more complicated motions.